LLNL/sundials/doc/shared/FAQ.rst

    The default temporal adaptivity controller in ARKODE was selected due to its robust performance on test problems that ranged in difficulty and stiffness, and when running with a wide range of solution tolerances and method orders.
 While we hope that this default runs well on most applications, it is unlikely to be optimal.
-A prime indicator that an alterate adaptivity controller may be useful is if the default results in a large number of rejected steps.
+A prime indicator that an alternate adaptivity controller may be useful is if the default results in a large number of rejected steps.
 Alternately, for higher-cost calculations where a reduction of 10%-20% in the number of time steps would be important, users may want to try another controller option.